Reactions Practice Test

 4. Ca(OH)2

-15. Which compound will conduct an electric current when dissolved in water?
+1. Which compound conducts an electric current when dissolved in water?

 1. NaOH